 In London, the Canal Museum, close to King's Cross station, has bags of character and a peaceful waterside setting.
 Its unique selling point is that it offers quality at budget prices - small meeting rooms cost from £99 plus VAT.

-Sporting venues can help you create a successful event.
+The atmosphere of a sporting venue can help you create a successful conference, meeting or launch.
 Many football clubs, including Tottenham Hotspur, offer meeting rooms, conference facilities, catering and a tour of their own hallowed ground.

 Cricket-lovers will jump at the chance to come to any event held at a major cricket ground.
 Edgbaston, in the West Midlands, has conference rooms and boxes.
 In London, Lords promises an unforgettable experience whether you are a fan of cricket or not.

 One sporting event that has wide appeal is horse-racing.
 Perth Racecourse in Scotland, for example, is set in the beautiful surroundings of Scone Palace Park.

-Another winning idea is to hold your event in a zoo.
+Another winning idea is to hold your business event in a zoo.
 London Zoo has facilities for everything from team-building events to press launches.